Sky Garden – The Best Place for FREE Panoramic Views over London

 What is better Sky Garden or the Shard?

 The Sky Garden is far better simply because it’s a lush urban jungle that’s significantly bigger than the Shard.
-At London’s highest public garden, the atmosphere is more relaxed, with plenty of places to sit, relax and just enjoy stunning views over London through amazing floor-to-ceiling glass windows.
+In London’s highest public garden, the atmosphere is more relaxed, with plenty of places to sit, relax and just enjoy stunning views over London through amazing floor-to-ceiling glass windows.

 Both places provide fantastic views of iconic London rooftops.
 Sky Garden’s open-air terrace and observation decks provide fresh-aired vistas across the Thames, overlooking the City of London, St. Paul’s Cathedral, Tower Bridge, and even the city’s biggest landmarks, including The Shard, The London Eye, and The BT Tower.